District of West Augusta

 Source: Newberry Library, Atlas of Historical County Boundaries

 Shareholders in the Ohio Company, who anticipated gaining wealth by selling tracts of western land, were frustrated by the issuance of the Proclamation of 1763.
 It banned settlement west of the Eastern Continental Divide.
-Officials in London sought to limit colonial expansion in order to minimize conflict with the Native Americans and thus minimize the costs of providing military forces in the colonies.
+After the start of Pontiac's War in 1763, officials in London sought to limit westward expansion of the colonies.
+The Proclamation of 1753 blocked settlement, or at least acquisition of clear title to land, west of the Appalachians.
+Minimizing settlement was expected to minimize conflict with the Native Americans, and thus minimize the costs of stationing British Regulars in the colonies.

-As relations with British officials frayed, Pennsylvania asserted its claim to the site of Fort Pitt and other land on the western edge of that colony by establishing Westmoreland County on February 26, 1773.
-The county court was located at Hanna's Town, which is near modern-day Greensburg and just east of Pittsburgh.1
+The arrival of unauthorized settlers caused Pennsylvania to asserted its claim to Fort Pitt and other land on the western edge of the colony, citing boundaries defined in the grant to William Penn in 1682.
+At the start of 1773, the Ohio Company sent a task force to build a new fort to replace Fort Pitt.
+The Pennsylvania colony responded by establishing Westmoreland County on February 26, 1773.
+The county court was located at Hanna's Town, which is near modern-day Greensburg east of Pittsburgh.1

 Pennsylvania established Westmoreland County in April, 1773, asserting its claim to the Forks of the Ohio